snowdriftcoop/snowdrift/BUILD.md

 ### Windows

 *Status:* We do not officially support Windows, but we welcome testing.
-From reports so far, SnowdriftEmailDaemon won't build on Windows, so `stack test` will fail.
-Our database management utility (sdb.hs) is also untested on Windows.
+In the past, we have had only partial success running on Windows.
+We know that the sdb.hs tool won't work on Windows because it uses UNIX sockets.
+We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.

 Install [Git] per instructions on the website.